Upgrade Guide

 To enable support for custom ISA-Tab templates, make sure to add

-to SODAR_ENABLED_BACKEND_PLUGINS
+isatemplates_backend to SODAR_ENABLED_BACKEND_PLUGINS in your

 environment variables.